goopypanther/hackerboat/doc/systems/HackerboatBeagleboneStateDescription.md

 **System**          | **State**
 --------------------|----------
 Group				| Safe
-Indicator Lights    | Flashing Blue
+Indicator Lights    | Solid Amber

 This is the wait state with the physical enable switch in the ‘off’ position.
 The enable switch state is sensed by the Arduino.